care for postpartum mom

 You may notice your mind constantly racing with worries about your baby.
 Even when your baby is sleeping peacefully, it can feel difficult to relax.

 Postpartum Anxiety often shows up as persistent worry, racing thoughts, or feeling like your nervous system is always on high alert.
-You my feel responsible for anticipating every possible risk or potential negative outcome.
+You may feel responsible for anticipating every possible risk or potential negative outcome.

 Postpartum therapy can help you understand why your anxiety feels so intense and support you in learning ways to calm your nervous system and reduce constant worry.